juliend2/jdesrosiers-multilingual/README.txt

 == Changelog ==

+= 1.2.1 =
+* In posts admin view: hightlight the current language in the filters list

 = 1.2 =
 * Add language filter links in posts (or any custom post type) admin view
 * Display all the posts (or any custom post type) in admin posts list view